hucker/splint/README.md

 # Splint: A Linting Framework

-Splint empowers you to create a linting tool for any task by utilizing a declarative style similar to `pytest`.
+Splint empowers you to create a lint like tool for any task by utilizing a declarative style similar to `pytest`.
-With just a few lines of code, you can define rules that integrate into your workflow by providing JSON output natively.
+With  a few lines of code, you can define rules that integrate into your workflow by providing JSON output natively.
 Connecting to FastAPI or Streamlit is straight forward.

 ## Overview

-Splint transcends traditional code analysis, offering a solution for a wide range of tasks.
+Splint as attempt at apply software engineering tool ideas into other domains.
 Inspired by the effectiveness of `pylint` in identifying and resolving code issues, I envisioned a tool capable of extending this functionality across diverse workflows with minimal setup.
-Splint allows for effortless linting of any aspect of your project or system, providing easy access to test results for integration with Streamlit and FastAPI.
+Splint allows for linting of many aspects of your project or system, providing easy access to test results for integration with Streamlit and FastAPI.

 The intention is NOT to be a `linter` by parsing the syntax of a programming language, it is meant to be a `linter` in the sense that some system has a large set of rules that must be met for the system to be in a good state.
+The more rules that pass the better, and the more rules that can be automatically checked the better.

-After experimenting with various approaches, including scripting and configuration files, I found that a `pytest`-like framework could offer the flexibility and ease of use I sought.
+After experimenting with various approaches, 1-off sprints, and lots of code and configuration files, I found that a `pytest`-like framework could offer the flexibility and ease of use I sought.
 While `pytest` serves a different purpose, its declarative style for writing independent tests, managed by the framework, inspired the development of Splint.

 Splint facilitates running a set of rules against a system, delivering detailed results and a straightforward "score" for the run.
 Achieving a 100% score indicates all tests passed, accompanied by a comprehensive list of pass/fail status.
-In case of failures, Splint provides detailed information about the issues encountered, along with a score less than 100%.
+In case of failures, Splint can provide detailed information about the issues encountered, along with a score less than 100%.

-Splint follows a structure familiar to users of `pytest`, defining rules in files as Python functions that seamlessly integrate with your application.
+Splint follows a structure familiar to users of `pytest`, defining rules in files as Python functions that integrate with your application.
 With minimal boilerplate and automatic detection, writing rule-checking Python code becomes straightforward.
 The autoloaded modules and rule functions support parameters, akin to `pytest`, dynamically built from the system's environment.

-While the concept may sound intricate, understanding Splint is straightforward for those familiar with `pytest`.
-Its principles have proven effective in environments where end users may not be programmers, offering a clear path to identify and correct issues to ensure system compliance.
-By adhering to agreed-upon rulesets, teams can work harmoniously, driving error counts to zero.

 ## Why Not pytest or Great Expectations?

 The distinction between Splint, `pytest`, and Great Expectations lies in their scope, complexity, and target audience:

-### pytest:
+### pytest/lint:

 - **Scope**: Primarily focused on code testing within the Python ecosystem.
 - **Complexity**: Comprehensive and feature-rich, tailored for developers and integrated into IDEs.